The Montford Point Marines: A Case Study on Integration

 The Montford Point Marines provided powerful rebuttal.

-In an online discussion in conjunction with Black History Month, Jeremy Maxwell of the U.S. Army Command and General Staff College examines the unit that successfully integrated the Marines in 1942.
+In an online discussion following the nation’s observance of Black History Month, Jeremy Maxwell of the U.S. Army Command and General Staff College examines the unit that successfully integrated the Marines in 1942.
 From training at Camp Montford Point in Jacksonville, North Carolina, it went on to distinguish itself throughout the Pacific Theater in World War II – most notably on Okinawa, where approximately 2,000 members saw intense action.

 Holcomb’s successor, Lt.
 Gen. Alexander A. Vandegrift, was moved to declare, “The Negro Marines are no longer on trial.
 They are Marines, period.”
 The unit paved the way for the integrated armed forces of today.